rurbin3/ZKit-Framework/README.md

 - Payload uses an encryption method and random variable names to fool the AVs .
 Virus total result is : 0/59

-still want other payloads ? take a look at [zkit-market](https://github.com/000Zer000/ZKit-Market) . nothing there you might like ? build you own and fork ZKit-Payload-Template and build your payload and see your payload listed in the market .
+You can take a look at for installing more payloads --> [zkit-market](https://github.com/000Zer000/ZKit-Market) . nothing there you might like ? build you own and fork [ZKit-Payload-Template](https://github.com/000Zer000/ZKit-Payload-Template) and build your payload and see your payload listed in the market .
 [Need Tutorial](https://github.com/000Zer000/ZKit-Framework/wiki/Creating-My-Own-Payload) !?
 Sure .
 Everything that is new needs tutorial.

+*Need an update , found an issue or want a feature ?
+Fell free to [open an issue and please use templates](https://github.com/000Zer000/ZKit-Framework/issues/new/choose)and please tell me your idea . please write data logs in Errors.log in your issue tab . really great information is there . that helps fixing .*

+*have an idea ? or have a request ?* [Now you can contact me ](https://github.com/000Zer000/ZKit-Framework/blob/master/README.md#contact-author)
+Please note that i only use [email](000Zer000@protonmail.com) and only available in [github](https://github.com/000Zer000), [twitter](https://twitter.com/__000Zer000__) . so other accounts is not me .

 **[Documentation](https://github.com/000Zer000/ZKit-Framework/wiki) is complete and updated and is full of tips about making your own payload.**